How to Use an Endotracheal Tube: Techniques for Successful Insertion

 Last updated:

 An endotracheal tube (ETT) is a flexible plastic tube inserted through the mouth (or sometimes the nose) into the trachea (windpipe) to establish and maintain an open airway.
-It is a crucial medical device used in various settings, including hospitals, during surgeries, and in emergency medical situations.
-The primary purposes of an endotracheal tube are to facilitate mechanical ventilation, deliver oxygen to the lungs, and protect the airway in patients who cannot breathe adequately on their own.
-The tube is connected to a ventilator or other respiratory device, allowing healthcare providers to control the patient's breathing and administer necessary gases.
-The size and type of endotracheal tube used depend on factors such as the patient's age, size, and medical condition.
+It is a critical medical device used in hospitals, during surgeries, and in advanced emergency care.
+Its primary purposes are to facilitate mechanical ventilation, deliver oxygen directly to the lungs, and protect the airway in patients who cannot breathe adequately on their own.
+The tube is usually connected to a ventilator or another respiratory device, allowing healthcare professionals to control breathing and administer necessary gases.
+The size and type of tube depend on the patient’s age, size, and medical condition.

 How to Use Endotracheal Tube?